benmvp/slides/2017/fstoco/iso-react.md

 <!-- .element: style="width: 65%;" -->

 NOTES:
-- Michael Jackson had a post of Medium...
 - _Isomorphic_ basically means two things that _look the same_, but actually _aren't the same_
 - _Universal_ basically means that it works everywhere
 - So when we talk about our components rendering client-side as well as server-side and React Native, _universal_ makes more sense